sloscal1/PFS-NEAT/README.md

 * `persistence.class` should be set to `mil.af.rl.anji.FilePersistence` for all algorithms.

 ##Environment specific parameters##
+Each environment has a few specific parameters, and only need to be included if that environment is the focus of a given properties file.
+Key prefixes denote which environment each parameter is used in.
 * `dpb.feature.type` controls what type of additional features will be used in the DPB environment.
 Note that in both environments, there is a hard-coded number of relevant sensors (6 for DPB, 10 for RARS), and if `subspace.features` is larger than that number, then the feature type value will determine how the rest of those features are set.
-Valid options are `mil.af.rl.problem.DoublePoleBalance$JAAMASSensors` which are those as described in the PFS-NEAT publication, `mil.af.rl.problem.LaggedSensors` which copy the values of the relevant sensors from 5 time steps previous (0 in the first 5 time steps), `mil.af.rl.problem.DoublePoleBalance$RandomFeature` which are clipped Gaussian random sensors with mean 0.5 and std 0.25, but only report values in [0,1], and `mil.af.rl.problem.DoublePoleBalance$Stored` which replay values from a previously run policy in the environment.
+Valid options are `mil.af.rl.problem.DoublePoleBalance$JAAMASSensors` which are those as described in the PFS-NEAT publication, `mil.af.rl.problem.DoublePoleBalance$LaggedSensors` which copy the values of the relevant sensors from 5 time steps previous (0 in the first 5 time steps), `mil.af.rl.problem.DoublePoleBalance$RandomFeature` which are clipped Gaussian random sensors with mean 0.5 and std 0.25, but only report values in [0,1], and `mil.af.rl.problem.DoublePoleBalance$Stored` which replay values from a previously run policy in the environment.
 This is faster than actually running the other agents in the environment during learning.
 * `dpb.feature.type.storedpath` is the file where JAAMASSenors and Stored sensors will look for the previous values (set to DPB_transitions in this work).
-*
+* `rars.args.track` is the name of the track file (from the `tracks` directory) to use.
+* `rars.args.trackPath` is the path to the tracks directory.
+* `rars.features.relevant` is the number of rangefinder sensors to use.
+Set to 9 in all PFS and SAFS publications.
+* `rars.features.redundant` is not used in this work and should be removed in a future release.
+* `rars.features.irrelevant` is the number of additional features to use.
+* `rars.feature.type` is the kind of additional feature to use.
+The types are the same as for DPB, but are based from `mil.af.rl.problem.rars.SimpleRars$`.
+* `rars.feature.type.storedpath` is used the same way as in DPB, and should point to the `RARS_transitions` file.

+##FD-NEAT specific parameters##
+* `remove.connection.mutation.rate` should be in the range (0,1).
+* `initial.topology.fully.connected` should be set to true.
+* `add.connection.class` can be set to either `com.anji.neat.AddConnectionMutationOperatorNoInput` or `...AddConnectionMutationOperatorFixed` (results will vary, the former was used in the PFS-NEAT publication).

+##FS-NEAT specific parameters##
+* `add.connection.mutation.rate` should be in the range (0,1).
+* `initial.topology.fully.connected` should be set to false.
+* `add.connection.class` must be set to `mil.af.rl.anji.AddConnectionMutationOperatorFixed`.

+##SAFS-NEAT specific parameters##

+##PFS-NEAT specific parameters##

+Enjoy!